foreveryone1/ObsidianNotes/1 notes/10 music/HxC.md

 # sacred geometry

-Measure the world I know in formulas and shapes
+Measure the world unknown in formulas and shapes
 Yet you escape me
 the fractals in your eyes reflect a vast infinity the constellations emulate the freckles of your face